Generalized Nearest Neighbor Decoding: Case Studies

-Figures \ref{fig:time_var_L_im8D} and \ref{fig:time_var_L_im16D} compare the achieved GMIs for the optimal GNNDR (Theorem \ref{thm:GNND}), the GNNDR with CSI-dependent scaling function (Proposition \ref{GNNDb}), and the GNNDR with linear processing function (Proposition \ref{prop:channel-statec}), for receivers with $8$ and $16$ antennas, respectively.
-We also plot the capacity with perfect CSI in Section \ref{subsec:perfect CSI} for reference.
-We can observe that $I_{\mathrm{GMI}, \mathrm{opt}}$ has a few dBs of SNR gain over $I_{\mathrm{GMI}, \mathrm{lin}}$, while $I_{\mathrm{GMI}, \mathrm{csi}}$ lies between them.
-Furthermore, such SNR gain becomes more evident as the number of receive antennas increases.
+Figures \ref{fig:linear_ergodic_high} and \ref{fig:linear_ergodic_low} compare the achieved GMIs for the optimal GNNDR (Theorem \ref{thm:GNND} and Proposition \ref{prop:GMI-fading-imperfect-csi}), the GNNDR with CSI-dependent scaling function (Proposition \ref{GNNDb}), and the GNNDR with linear processing function (Propositions \ref{prop:channel-statec} and \ref{prop:GMI-fading-imperfect-csi}), for single-antenna receiver (i.e., $p = 1$) with fading correlation coefficients $\mathbf{E}\left[\rvs_\mathrm{p} \rvs^\ast\right] = 0.8584$ and $0.5046$, respectively.
+We observe that $I_{\mathrm{GMI}, \mathrm{opt}}$ evidently outperforms $I_{\mathrm{GMI}, \mathrm{lin}}$, and that $I_{\mathrm{GMI}, \mathrm{csi}}$ lies between them.
+Their gaps increase as the fading correlation coefficient decreases, suggesting that the benefit of the optimal GNNDR is more essential as the channel becomes less predictable.

-We also investigate the performance when both the channel output $\rvy$ in (\ref{eqn:fading-channel}) and the imperfect CSI $\rvy_\mathrm{p}$ in (\ref{eqn:received-pilot}) are subject to symmetric one-bit quantization.
-Figure \ref{fig:pilot0305_4D} displays the GMIs for the different forms of GNNDR studied thus far, and also displays the GMIs for the ideal case where the channel state $\rvs$ is already perfectly known to the receiver, for reference.
-It is observed that the optimal GNNDR performs the best, the GNNDR with linear processing performs the worst, and restricting the scaling function to be either a constant function or a CSI-dependent function performs comparably.
+For comparison we also plot the capacity of (\ref{eqn:channel}) with perfect receiver CSI, and an upper bound on the channel mutual information with imperfect receiver CSI under Gaussian input \cite[Lem.
+6.2.1 and Sec.
+VI-C]{lapidoth02it}:

+which, for our channel model, can be shown to be bounded in the SNR $P/\sigma^2$;\footnote{In fact, under Gaussian input, the first two terms converge to Euler's constant $\gamma \approx 0.577$, and with $x_\mathrm{p} = \sqrt{P/2} + \jmath \sqrt{P/2}$, the third term has the following limit, } see, e.g., \cite[Sec.
+VI-C]{lapidoth02it}.

+{Another comparison we include in Figures \ref{fig:linear_ergodic_high} and \ref{fig:linear_ergodic_low} is the achievable rates with a rate-splitting technique \cite{pastore14:it}.
+As mentioned in Section \ref{subsec:literature}, structured codebook ensemble may lead to performance improvement beyond the i.i.d. codebook ensemble used in our GMI analysis, and the rate-splitting technique utilizes layered encoding and decoding to introduce structure.\footnote{{In Figures \ref{fig:linear_ergodic_high} and \ref{fig:linear_ergodic_low}, $I_{\mathrm{split}, 2}$ means that there are two layers and $I_{\mathrm{split}, \infty}$ means that the number of layers tends to infinity.}} Note that the rate-splitting technique and the GNNDR are not competitive approaches, but can be complementary.
+Therefore, an interesting future direction is to integrate the GNNDR into the decoding of the rate-splitting technique for further enhancement.}